borbasgergo/Forma1-FullStack/README.md

 # Forma1-FullStack

-The solution is going to be seperated between branches `frontend` and `backend`
+The solution is seperated between branches `frontend` and `backend`.

+# See the branches for more informations about the stack used and how to start the apps.